Aveline-art/studious-lamp/_projects/access-the-data.md

 ---
-# 'identification' is the 9 digit ID for your repo in the GitHub API.
 identification: '330800079'
 title: Access The Data
 description: 'The Access the Data project seeks to identify where data literacy education is most needed and to develop modules to address those areas.
 The project will produce a website to make accessing those modules and other relevant self teaching content easy to find and use.'